MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 ### [Find-MgBetaUserMeetingTime](Find-MgBetaUserMeetingTime.md)
 Suggest meeting times and locations based on organizer and attendee availability, and time or location constraints specified as parameters.
 If findMeetingTimes cannot return any meeting suggestions, the response would indicate a reason in the emptySuggestionsReason property.
-\nBased on this value, you can better adjust the parameters and call findMeetingTimes again.
+Based on this value, you can better adjust the parameters and call findMeetingTimes again.
 The algorithm used to suggest meeting times and locations undergoes fine-tuning from time to time.
 In scenarios like test environments where the input parameters and calendar data remain static, expect that the suggested results may differ over time.
 This API is available in the following national cloud deployments.